Whittling Wood Like an Expert— A Simple Guide

 Courtesy of L. Demarest

-A serious, yet inexpensive, carving knives have a larger handle for more control and usually stay sharper longer than your average pocket knife.
-They also are, generally, easier to sharpen and are better at detailed work, like feathers and beaks.
+A serious, yet inexpensive carving knife has a larger handle for more control and usually stays sharper longer than your average pocket knife.
+They also are generally easier to sharpen and are better at detailed work, like feathers and beaks.
 Just be careful because these are fixed blades.
 You may want to consider putting an old wine cork on the end as protection.

 4 / 10